FDelporte/FDelporte/README.md

 Controlling physical things with some lines of code is magic!
 This book includes a lot of info and history about Java itself and how to install it on the Raspberry Pi.
 Also a lot of tips and tricks to become or be a better developer.

+The sources of this book are available in [a repository here on GitHub](https://github.com/FDelporte/JavaOnRaspberryPi).

 [![Banner book](https://webtechie.be/images/book/book-banner.jpg)](https://webtechie.be/books/)